MEET OUR SPEECH PATHOLOGISTS

 Annique has significant experience supporting preschool and school-aged children with a broad range of speech, language and literacy goals.
 Annique previously worked as part of a large multidisciplinary practice, supporting clients diagnosed with Autism Spectrum Disorder (ASD), Global Developmental Delay (GDD) and other developmental disabilities.
 In addition to her time at Pursuit, Annique also works at Fremantle Speech Pathology Services, where she supports children and adolescents with their language and literacy development, including children diagnosed with Specific Learning Disabilities (SLD) in reading (Dyslexia) and writing (Dysgraphia).
 Annique is also a Clinical Educator for final year speech pathology students as they complete their clinical placements in schools.

 Annique is committed to ongoing professional development to ensure relevant, evidence-based practice.
-She is a PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) trained therapist.
+She is a PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) and Lidcombe (for stuttering) trained therapist.
 She is also a Hanen Certified Speech Pathologist for the Hanen It Takes Two To Talk® program for young children with language delays, and the Hanen More Than Words program® for children with Autism Spectrum Disorders and social communication difficulties.
 Annique is also trained in Sounds Write, an evidence-based, structured synthetic phonics program for teaching children to read and spell.
 She has also completed training in Talk For Writing and Colourful Semantics.

 Annique is passionate about her work and is dedicated to making a difference to the communication abilities of children through evidence-based, family-centred care.